ChristianVillalba/CS50-django/README.md

 #### -newyear App
 It returns Yes or No depending if the current day is New Year.
 *localServer*/newyear
+#### -tasks App
+A Task Management App.
+It returns a list of taks and we can add or delete Items.

 ## NOTES:\
 These notes were taken during the lecture: